chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

     - Based on this state, the **longitudinal control** signals are derived, using `PID` or _threshold-predefined_ values.
     - It can handle _traffic lights_, _speed signs_ and _smooth car-following_.
     - Note: The _Supplementary Material_ provides details insights on controller tuning (especially `PID`) for `CARLA`.
-  - 2- `steering` is controlled by a Stanley Controller, based on two conditional affordances: `distance to centerline` and `relative angle`.
+  - 2- `steering` is controlled by a Stanley Controller, based on two conditional affordances: `distance to centreline` and `relative angle`.
 - One idea: I am often wondering what **timeout** I should set when **testing a scenario** with `CARLA`.
 The author computes this time based on the **length of the pre-defined path** (which is actually easily **accessible**):
   - > "The time limit equals the time needed to reach the goal when driving along the **optimal path** at `10 km/h`"
 - Another idea: **Attention Analysis**.